|Quidam de Revel||Dirka|

 Price Semen 3 ins. $1836 & Agents Fee $426 & GST = Total $2490

-With victories in the Grand Prix of Opglabbeek/BEL and Neustadt/D., a third place in the Grand Prix of Neumünster, which was also the final of the Riders Tour, and a fourth place in the Nations Cup of Prague/SZE, Varihoka du Temple continued his career impressively with his rider Patrick Stühlmeyer.
+With victories in the Grand Prix of Opglabbeek/BEL and Neustadt/D./GER, a second place in the Grand Prix of Hagen a.T.W./GER, a third place in the Nations Cup of Rome/ITA and in the Grand Prix of Neumünster/GER (also the final of the Riders Tour), a fourth place in the Nations Cup of Prague/SZE and an eighth place in the Grand Prix of Berlin//GER, Varihoka du Temple impressively confirmed his appointment to the German Championships squad with Patrick Stühlmeyer.
 Previously, he had catapulted himself into the top league with victories and placings in high-profile show jumping competitions in Stuttgart/GER, Oldenburg/GER, Neumünster/GER, Dortmund/GER, Leipzig/GER, Hamburg/GER, Paderborn/GER, Herning/DEN, Arnhem/NED, Kronenberg/NED and Zandhoven/BEL.

-His first crop of foals exceeded the high expectations.
+His first foals exceeded the highest expectations and were sold for high prices at auctions.

 Varihoka du Temple was approved for breeding in France.
 He successfully started competing in 2015 in the international Youngster Tour.
 From 2016, he won international youngster competitions.
 He also achieved numerous placings, including a fifth place at the Munich Championships, a third place in the qualifier for the Grand Prix of Herning/DEN, a sixth place in the final of the Medium Tour in Münster and second place in Verden.

-His sire is the Quidam de Revel son Luigi d’Amaury, who won over 100,000 Euros in international sport.
+His sire is Luigi d’Amaury, a son of Quidam de Revel, who won over 100,000 Euros in international sport.
 In addition to Varihoka du Temple, his son Ultrachic du Temple, who was successful in sport, was also licensed.

 His dam Narihoka d’Halong also produced the international show jumpers Rikann Sauvage (by Lando), Toulon Sauvage (by Toulon) and Sucre Blue Sauvage (by Mr. Blue).

-The third sire Laeken also produced Champion Du Lys (team gold medallist at the European Championships and Vice German Champion with Ludger Beerbaum), won the final ranking of the Riders Tour and collected over one million euros in prize money.
+The third sire Laeken also produced Champion Du Lys, team gold medallist at the European Championships and Vice German Champion with Ludger Beerbaum, who won the final ranking of the Riders Tour and collected over one million euros in prize money.

 The Anglo-Arab In Chala AA appears in the fourth generation of the pedigree.